She-Hulk: Post-World War Hulk

-At an unspecified time after World War Hulk, She-Hulk assists Tony Stark with Emil Blonsky's murder investigation.
-While in Stark's Helicarrier, she is attacked and beaten by the Red Hulk who states to her that he's not Bruce.
+At an unspecified time after World War Hulk, She-Hulk assists Tony Stark in investigating the murder of Emil Blonsky.
+While in Stark's Helicarrier, she is attacked and beaten by the Red Hulk who states to her that he is not Bruce.
 She-Hulk vows to get even for the deliberate humiliation.
 She later helps to prevent casualties in San Francisco after the Red Hulk caused an earthquake in the area, and assembles Thundra and the Valkyrie together to capture him.

 Some months after regaining her abilities, Jennifer was tasked to defend an accused killer named Arthur Moore.
 While she was successful in defending him, immediately after his freedom was secured he claimed to be guilty and showed her images of the crimes he had been accused of.
 Jennifer's horror at what she was being shown, combined with Moore's gloating, was enough to push her rage so far that she became the savage She-Hulk once again.
 She attacked him and threatened to kill him if he was not given the death penalty.
 She also told everybody within earshot that he was guilty and backed up her accusation by revealing privileged information.
 This resulted in her being disbarred.
 Jennifer later found out that Moore really was innocent; the images he had shown her had been false.
 It was also revealed, albeit not to Jennifer, that Moore had hoped to get her to react exactly the way she did since his employers wanted She-Hulk disbarred for purposes as yet unknown.
 Unable to practice law any more, Jennifer began working for Freeman Bonds Inc. – a subsidiary of GLK&B – as a bounty hunter with her Skrull partner Jazinda.

 She was later recruited by Stark as a member of an Initiative-sponsored incarnation of the Defenders for a short while until Tony Stark disbanded the team.
 Afterwards, she continued to aid team leader Nighthawk for a brief time until she was fully able to join the team on Nighthawk's request and that it would be away from the Initiative.

 Together they have several adventures, even encountering Hercules, but they soon ended up involved in the midst of the Secret Invasion.